rubymonsters/ruby-for-beginners/source/09-writing_methods/03-usage.md

 puts add_two(3)
 ```

-Let's inspect what's happening here at this under the microscope.
+Let's inspect what's happening here under the microscope.
 If you don't
 understand each part of this just yet, don't worry, we'll get back to all of
 this.